-Whether you’re a seasoned or occasional baker, having allergy-safe options in your pantry and knowing which chocolate to use is essential knowledge.
+Whether you’re a seasoned or occasional baker, having allergy-friendly options in your baking pantry and knowing which chocolate to use is essential knowledge.

 Is Chocolate Safe for Dairy and Other Allergies?